how it works

 What Continuous Motion Does

 Continuous motion assembly is designed for high-volume applications where speed alone is not enough.
+Components move continuously through assembly, inspection, and testing stations.
+Tooling remains engaged with the part throughput cycle, preserving alignment and enabling parallel operations.

 This makes continuous motion a strong fit for applications that require: